 Eye protection if not using a full-face helmet with the face shield down

-The operator of the motorcycle must have a motorcycle endorsement on their valid driver license or a valid motorcycle-only license.
+The operator of the motorcycle must have a valid Temporary Instruction Permit Identification Card (TIPIC) or motorcycle endorsement or a valid motorcycle-only license.

 Foul-weather gear and sunblock are optional and not required to take the course, but will increase your comfort and enjoyment.

-Additional requirements for ERC/BRC-2 participants with a co-rider:
+Additional requirements for ERS/BRS-2 participants with a co-rider:

 A motorcycle equipped to carry a co-rider.